aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 If ``indexBuffer`` is NULL, the sequential numbers are used directly as indices to fetch vertex attributes.

+``indexBias`` is a value which is added to every index read from the index buffer before fetching vertex attributes.

 If a given vertex element has ``instance_divisor`` set to 0, it is said it contains per-vertex data and effective vertex attribute address needs to be recalculated for every index.